Livestock Guarding Dog Program

 The LGD program is labour-intensive at all four stages:

-- Research – Farmers are evaluated for their suitability to take on a livestock guarding dog, predation causes are studied, and genetic and physiological research is conducted on dogs.
+- Research – Farmers are evaluated for their suitability to take on a dog, predation causes are studied, and genetic and physiological research is conducted.

 - Dog Care & Placement – This consists of breeding, training, and placement of 40-50 livestock guarding dogs per year on Namibian farms.

-- Farmer Support & Follow-up Care – CCF visits and surveys owners of working dogs to monitor the animal’s health and ongoing care.
-They also provide veterinarian services, vaccines, and nutritious food for the dogs.
+- Farmer Support & Follow-up Care – CCF visits and surveys owners of working dogs to monitor the animal’s health and ongoing veterinary care.

 - Education – Farmers receiving training to integrate the dog into their farm and other predator-friendly livestock and wildlife management techniques.